- The Basics of How To Start with YouTube: Becoming a Successful YouTuber Needs Time

 Whether it’s fashion, beauty, lifestyle, healthy living, or just being yourself, you need to make clear right from the start what your channel and your personal brand are all about.
 If you come up with a niche that you know in the early stage of your YouTube career, you’ll be able to establish your channel’s identity.

-And after you find a niche, you need to…
+And after you find a niche, to start a successful YouTube channel you need to…

 Tip #2: Define Your Audience

 This is something that not many people will tell you, but most YouTube newbies go with the flow, see a wave, try to ride it, and eventually fail.
 The main reason is that they’re left with a divergent audience they’re not able to control.

 Make a list of the top five traits or interests you want your potential viewers to have.
 Think of them as actual people and ask yourself “what content do they want to watch?”
 In the marketing world, we call them “user personas.”
 Brands generate fictional characters upon user research to represent real people that they’re trying to target..

 Tip #3: Generate More Ideas.
 And Then More.
 And More.